thenexthub/Codira/docs/AccessControl.md

 # Access Control

-The general guiding principle of Swift access control:
+The general guiding principle of Codira access control:

 > **No entity can be defined in terms of another entity that has a lower
 > access level.**